frostedpenguin/greek-university-TeX-templates/README.md

 Welcome to my LaTeX templates it's a pleasure you are checking out this repo and I hope you find something useful.

 I have been using LaTeX for all my assignments for the past 2 years and I have found the process of customizing my documents challenging.
-So now that I am officially finishing uni I thought it would be a nice idea to share what I have came up with till now.
+So now that I am officially finishing uni I thought it would be a good idea to share what I have came up with till now.

+## Instructions

+This project needs luaLaTex with the shell-escape option to run.
+If you use a plugin that runs with [__latexmk__](https://mg.readthedocs.io/latexmk.html) (like [ VimTex ](https://github.com/lervag/vimtex) for NeoVim or [ LaTeX Workshop ](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) fro visual studio code )
+I have already included the `.latexmkrc` in every folder so it should run automatically.